Published on 16/05/2023

 Advance Passenger Information (where required by legislation).
 This information includes your full name, your nationality, your date of birth and your gender, and

-4 How we collect the personal data
+4. How we collect the personal data

 Where we collect your data from is set out in more detail in this section.

-Information that you give us
+Information which you provide to us directly

-make a reservation with us, including telephone reservations where the personal information is placed into our reservations system;
+Make a reservation with us, including telephone reservations where the personal information is placed into our reservations system;

-sign up for any of our services or activities;
+Sign up for any of our services or activities;

-request a brochure or newsletter;
+Request a brochure or newsletter;

-enter a competition;
+Enter a competition;

-respond to a survey;
+Respond to a survey;

-create a customer account;
+Create a customer account;

-provide passenger information to comply with maritime regulations;
+Provide passenger information to comply with maritime regulations;

-participate in our recruitment processes;
+Participate in our recruitment processes;

-make a complaint or passenger claim.
+Make a complaint or passenger claim.